Success Without God? – Ezekiel 27

 And you will cease to be forever.
 Ezekiel 27:29-36 (NASB)

-In the book of Revelation, the apostle John gives a similar vision of future lamentations for world merchant Babylon the Great by its grieving trading partners.
+In the New Testament book of Revelation, the apostle John gives a very similar vision of the fate of another future world merchant, referred to as Babylon the Great.
+It’s destruction would also cause much grief to its trading partners.

 11 “And the merchants of the earth weep and mourn over her, because no one buys their cargo any more— 12 cargo of gold, silver, precious stones, and pearls; fine linen, purple, silk, and scarlet; every kind of citron wood, every article of ivory, and every article made from very valuable wood, bronze, iron, and marble; 13 cinnamon, spice, incense, perfume, frankincense, wine, olive oil, fine flour, wheat, cattle, sheep, and cargo of horses, carriages, slaves, and human lives.
 14 The fruit you long for has left you, and all things that were luxurious and splendid have passed away from you and people will no longer find them.
 15 The merchants of these things, who became rich from her, will stand at a distance because of the fear of her torment, weeping and mourning, 16 saying, ‘Woe, woe, the great city, she who was clothed in fine linen and purple and scarlet, and adorned with gold, precious stones, and pearls; 17 for in one hour such great wealth has been laid waste!’
 And every shipmaster and every passenger and sailor, and all who make their living by the sea, stood at a distance, 18 and were crying out as they saw the smoke of her burning, saying, ‘What city is like the great city?’
 19 And they threw dust on their heads and were crying out, weeping and mourning, saying, ‘Woe, woe, the great city, in which all who had ships at sea became rich from her prosperity, for in one hour she has been laid waste!’
 20 Rejoice over her, O heaven, and you saints and apostles and prophets, because God has pronounced judgment for you against her.”
 Revelation 18:11-20 (NASB)

-What are the lessons for us from these two divine judgements?
+What are the lessons for us from these two severe divine judgements?
 One is that it is vitally important for us to acknowledge the protection, care, and favor of our Creator, no matter our level of success.
+Especially when we have success.

-It is common for those who achieve great material success to take full credit for their good fortune.
+It is common for those who achieve success to take full personal credit for their good fortune.
 After all, much hard work, sweat, and toil has gone into it.
-Often long hours of sacrifice, perseverance and study have been required to begin to achieve and maintain some measure of success.
+Often long hours of sacrifice, perseverance, and study have been required to even begin to achieve and maintain some measure of success.
 More hardships are endured to build up a business or a nation of businesses to obtain ever-increasing wealth and riches.
-Why not be proud of all the work that went into these endeavors, especially when the results are bountiful enough to create an overflow of wealth that is shared with one’s merchant partners around the globe?
+Why not be proud of all the work that went into these endeavors, especially when the results are bountiful enough to create an overflow of wealth that is shared with one’s partners around the globe?

 The important ingredient that is often missing is humility.
-Being humble rather than proud means acknowledging the contributions of God in our lives as well as our own.
-We are easily tempted to overlook the many provisions, protections, and opportunities that have come to us which allow us to achieve our best.
+Being humble rather than proud means acknowledging the contributions of God in our lives as well as our own efforts.
+We are easily tempted to overlook the divine provision, protection, and opportunity that came to us which allowed us to achieve our best.

-Support for our advancements came in the form of the family or friends who provided us with food, shelter, and a loving environment of encouragement.
+Support for our achievements may have come from family or friends who supported us with food, shelter, and a loving environment of encouragement.
 Education has often been available to us through the hard work of our teachers and mentors, leading to successful personal growth and employment opportunities.
-Even in the hardest times God has made a way for us to survive and thrive, coming through our challenges stronger and wiser by His hand and favor.
+Even in the hardest of times, God has always made a way for us to survive and even thrive, coming through our challenges stronger and wiser thanks His supporting hand and favor.

-In Luke 12, Jesus told a parable about a rich man with a successful harvest that was much larger than his barns could hold.
-Congratulating himself on his accomplishments, he planned to tear down his barns to build bigger ones that could handle the coming bounty, then to retire and enjoy all of his riches himself.
-But in Jesus’ parable, the man would die that evening, rich in a wealth that he could not enjoy, and poor towards the things that are important to God.
+In Luke 12, Jesus told a parable about a rich man whose most recent agricultural harvest was prolific, much larger than his current barns could hold.
+Congratulating himself on his accomplishment, he planned to tear down his barns to build bigger ones to handle the incoming bounty, then planned to sit back to personally enjoy all of his hard-earned riches, eating and drinking in merriment.
+But in Jesus’ parable, the man did not realize that he was about to die that evening, taken by God.
+He was rich in a wealth that he could never enjoy, and poor towards the things that are important to God.

-God does not condemn wealth – only He makes wealth possible.
-Rather, He asks that those who receive anything from His hand remember to acknowledge Him, the Giver, and to share of the bounty with those who are in need for His glory and for the growth of His kingdom.
+God does not condemn honest and fairly-gained wealth – in fact, only He makes such blessings possible.
+Rather, all He asks is that those who do receive these blessings from His hand remember to acknowledge Him, the Giver of all good things, and to share of the bounty with those without, to His glory and for the growth of His kingdom.
+In this way, we can enjoy every blessing which may come our way, sharing our success back with God.

 Reflection

-Father, thank You for the countless blessings you have given us each day.
-Thank you for bringing us through all of our trials and hardships.
-Grant us protection and favor today and always and help us to remember and acknowledge Your many gracious gifts and miracles.
-Grant us the good things we seek that are in line with Your perfect will for us and acceptance when Your answer is “No” or “Not now”.
+Father God, thank You for the countless blessings you have given us.
+Thank you also for bringing us safely through all of our trials and hardships.
+Grant us Your protection and favor and help us to always remember You and acknowledge Your gracious gifts and miracles.
+Grant us the good things we seek that are in line with Your perfect will for us, helping us to be satisfied whatever Your answer is to our prayers.
 In Jesus’ name we pray, Amen.